There are many reasons why people oppose incineration, including because:

 Incineration overcapacity harms the markets for recycling and reduces the marginal benefits of waste minimisation and re-use schemes, causing significant environmental harm.
 Locking our valuable materials into incineration creates a serious long-term risk to UK resource security and is a huge waste of money.

 Even those who believe that incineration is a good way to treat genuinely residual waste should oppose the construction of new incinerators because they exacerbate long-term overcapacity.
+This is also a reason why the prospect of ‘alternatives’ to conventional incineration such as gasification and pyrolysis are a distraction from the need to invest in the higher tiers of the waste hierarchy.

-Furthermore, the move away from single-use plastics is increasing the spare treatment capacity of existing incinerators, and many existing incinerator permits have been varied to increase the quantity of feedstock they are permitted to burn (Source).
+Furthermore, the move away from single-use plastics is increasing the treatment capacity of existing incinerators, and many existing incinerator permits have been varied to increase the quantity of feedstock they are permitted to burn (Source).

-Incineration harms air quality
+Incinerators harm air quality

 “There is no safe level for particulate matter (PM10, PM2.5), while NO2 is associated with adverse health effects at concentrations at and below the legal limits.”— Air Quality: A Briefing for Directors of Public Health.
 Defra, Public Health England and the Local Government Association, March 2017.